mna/Networking/README.md

 ]
 ```

-See `TODO: link to github pages for jazzy doc?` for API documentation.
+## Documentation

+Full API documentation is available [here][doc].
 Note that in order to generate the jazzy documentation, the following requirements must be met:

 1. Install a Swift version that includes SourceKit (on Ubuntu, the official version 3.1.1 on the swift.org does not include it, but 4.0 does).
 2. Install SourceKitten (https://github.com/jpsim/SourceKitten).